antriver/laravel-repositories/README.md

 # laravel-repositories

-Base classes for using a repository pattern in Laravel 5.
+Classes for using a repository pattern in Laravel.